armsd/aRMSD/README.md

 **c) Executable compiled with PyInstaller:**

-- Produces a single file which can be copied anlongside the settings.cfg and the xsf folder to different machines with the same architecture.
-Once the program has been compiled, this is probably the easiest way to use aRMSD - especially for users that are unfamiliar with Python.
+- Produces a single file which can be copied anlongside the *settings.cfg* and the *xsf folder* to different machines with the same architecture.
+Once the program has been compiled, this is probably the easiest way to use *aRMSD* - especially for users that are unfamiliar with Python.

-First ensure that you have the latest version of [Pyinstaller] (http://www.pyinstaller.org/) or install it with pip.
+First ensure that you have the latest version of [PyInstaller] (http://www.pyinstaller.org/) or install it with pip.

 ```bash
 pip install pyinstaller
 ```

-Download the current master branch of aRMSD, extract the files and navigate to the main folder.
+Download the current master branch of *aRMSD*, extract the files and navigate to the main folder.
 Run the compilation script in an interactive Python shell or from command line by typing

 ```bash
 python compile_aRMSD.py